London UrbEx images. Exclusive shots from an urban explorer. Harry (name changed) is an “Urban Explorer”.

 This means he spends his free time travelling to abandoned buildings, office towers and other out-of-bounds inner-city locations, then photographing his findings.
 In this exclusive interview, and to celebrate the DVD release of The Walk, he reveals some of his finest images of London and gives us an insight into his very unique take on sightseeing.
 "It’s mainly curiosity – it’s a way of dealing with that curiosity, to check it out yourself…It also gives us some freedom – sometimes we’ll be up there on our own for a good three hours taking photos.”

+BASE jumping is significantly more hazardous than other forms of parachuting, and is widely considered to be one of most dangerous extreme sports.
+History Precursors Fausto Veranzio is widely believed to have been the first person to build and test a parachute, by jumping from St Mark's Campanile in Venice in 1617 when over sixty-five years old.
 However, these and other sporadic incidents were one-time experiments, not the systematic pursuit of a new form of parachuting.
 Birth of B.A.S.E. jumping The Amazing Race (U.S. TV series) The show was created by Elise Doganieri and Bertram van Munster, who, along with Jonathan Littman, serve as executive producers.

 History Training - Parkour Generations.
 Secret_LDN - The only blog for London news and opinions.
 [UK] Battersea Power Station, London - October 2015 - Industrial Locations - Oblivion State.
 Bradley L. Garrett's Explore Everything.
 Over the course of seven years, a well-respected team of adventurers has embarked on scores of not-quite-legal investigations inside, below, and above the city s hidden infrastructures.

 Their first book published by Prestel, Subterranean London: Cracking the Capital, took readers under the city.
-Now, they reveal the results of their expeditions scaling the city s heights.
-Jaw-dropping photographs offer extraordinary views from vantage points that most of us will never reach.
-Divided into thematic chapters, the book offers personal accounts of various excursions, including travels up freestanding masts, pylons, and chimneys; the tops of public spaces such as the Barbican Centre and the British Museum; voyeuristic glimpses over the rooftop gardens of the rich and famous; and the heights of London starchitecture : the Gherkin, the Shard, and the Walkie-Talkie.
-Each chapter includes a new artwork by illustrator Lizzie Mary Cullen, who specializes in urban psycho-cartography.
 Battersea Power Station.
 The station is one of the largest brick buildings in the world and is notable for its original, lavish Art Deco interior fittings and decor.
 The building has remained largely unused since its closure and the condition of the structure has been described as "very bad" by English Heritage, which included it in its Heritage at Risk Register.
 The site was also listed on the 2004 World Monuments Watch by the World Monuments Fund.
 Since the station's closure numerous redevelopment plans were drawn up from successive site owners.

 History Until the late 1930s electricity was supplied by municipal undertakings.
+These were small power companies that built power stations dedicated to a single industry or group of factories, and sold any excess electricity to the public.
+These companies used widely differing standards of voltage and frequency.
 Urban explorers climb London's 'Walkie Talkie' building.
 Once at the summit the explorers climbed some scaffolding to reach a crane.